BipanjitGill/Datathon/README.md

 sh train.sh
 ```

+### Notebooks

+- `main.ipynb` contain code to train different models.
+- Helper notebooks contain code various feature selection and to train other models.
+- Analysis contain python files to visualize different features of diabetic and non diabetic patients.

 ## Dataset

 I have used the **National Health and Nutrition Examination Survey**(NHANES) Questionnaire and Demographic data.
 The data is freely available at the following link: